What Makes an Effective Nurse Manager? - Succession Planning

 These environments consist of (Twigg & McCullough 2013):

-It can be understood that coaching and leadership support needs to involve cognitive decision-making (Shirey et al. 2012).
-Decision-making is found to be adversely affected by ongoing stress (Shirey et al. 2012).
-Chronic stress also negatively impacts the wellbeing of the nurse manager (Shirey et al. 2012).
+It can be understood that coaching and leadership support needs to involve cognitive decision-making.
+Decision-making is found to be adversely affected by ongoing stress.
+Chronic stress also negatively impacts the wellbeing of nurse managers.
 Clearly, these outcomes have the potential to influence individuals, clients, and the organisation (Shirey et al. 2012).

-Job satisfaction is believed to be dependent on the internal enjoyment of the work that stems from ‘recognition, advancement, and responsibility’ (Worrell 2004 cited in Vesterinan et al. 2013).
-Moreover, job satisfaction also comes from external enjoyment of the job that results from aspects such as wage/salary, ‘supervision and working conditions’ (Worrell 2004 cited in Vesterinan et al. 2013).
+Job satisfaction is believed to be dependent on the internal enjoyment of the work that stems from ‘recognition, advancement, and responsibility’.
+Moreover, job satisfaction also comes from external enjoyment of the job that results from aspects such as wage/salary, ‘supervision and working conditions’ (Worrell 2004, cited in Vesterinan et al. 2013).

-Warshawsky and Havens (2014) found in their study of US acute care hospital nurse managers that the majority (70%) of participants were satisfied with their nurse management jobs and that up to 68% of participants expressed that they would likely recommend this role.
+Warshawsky and Havens (2014) found in their study of US acute care hospital nurse managers that the majority (70%) of participants were satisfied with their nurse management jobs and that up to 68% of participants would likely recommend this role.

-From the literature in this Ausmed article, it can be considered that effective succession planning should involve training high quality nursing staff members in theoretical transformational leadership.
+Effective succession planning should involve training high quality nursing staff members in theoretical transformational leadership.
 This may mean providing scholarships to high-performing positive workplace role models to study postgraduate healthcare leadership and management degrees.
 This could also perhaps entail utilising existing effective transformational leaders within the workplace to coach emerging workplace leaders or quality staff nurses.
-This could help to generate a ‘pipeline’ of future nursing leaders for the workplace/organisation that could promote stable nursing management.
+This could help to generate a ‘pipeline’ of future nursing leaders for the workplace/organisation to promote stable nursing management.
 Hence, adverse client outcomes could be prevented, and the reinforcement of transformational leadership culture in the workplace may encourage job satisfaction amongst employees.